aditeyabaral/paper-talk-foundation-model-bert/README.md

 2. Visit this [Colab notebook](https://colab.research.google.com/drive/1VV9icZiJoc1wb756-WO-hcIDqOEl5W-C?usp=sharing)
    and carry out the steps mentioned in the notebook.
 Make sure to choose a GPU runtime, run it cell by cell and replace the values of the tokens where mentioned.
 3. The notebook takes ~6 hours to run per epoch.
-It will automatically save the progress after every epoch.
+It will automatically save the progress after every epoch and upload the model to your HuggingFace repository.

+## Running inference

+This will be covered in the session.
+If you wish to run inference beforehand, follow the steps below:
+1. Push any changes to your forked repository
+2. Visit this [Colab notebook](https://colab.research.google.com/drive/1Uz79EfPoieQER1dHUbA7kheZiAyxwwTi?usp=sharing) and carry out the steps mentioned in the notebook.
+Make sure to choose a GPU runtime, run it cell by cell and replace the values of the tokens where mentioned.

+## Beyond the session

+If you did not try training your own model, it is highly recommended you do so!
+You can also try out some other fine-tuning tasks like:
+1. Given a message, predict the group, sender and recipient
+2. Perform clustering on the messages and find similar ones